flarebyte/bubblegum-ui-textarea/TECHNICAL_DESIGN.md

 The TextArea widget should eventually be part of a suite of widgets for the Bubblegum Document Suite.

+The purpose of this widget is to allow the user to edit text content and to give him feedback on his progress.

 The Bubblegum Document Suite should make it easy to create structured documents that satisfy a schema.